alnvdl/alnvdl.github.io/_posts/2025-03-26-developing-an-rss-reader-with-ai.md

 ---
 layout: post
-title: "Developing a feed reader with AI"
+title: "Developing a feed reader with an AI assistant"
 date: "2025-03-26 22:58:00 -0300"
 excerpt: How I defeated inertia and (re)wrote a feed reader using GitHub Copilot.
 ---